The Schedule

 The weekly schedule

 The weekly schedule is the key instrument for holding the classes and other schedules together.
-The weekly schedule is created by the Associate Dean, approved by the faculty, and updated and distributed by the Assistant Dean.
+The weekly schedule is created by administration, approved by the faculty, and updated and distributed by the Assistant Dean for each program.

-A PDF of the weekly schedule for the upcoming week is posted to the Schedule channel on Teams each Friday.
+Weekly schedules are viewable in each cohort’s “Schedule” channel in Teams.
 Revisions to the schedule are then posted to Teams as needed.
 All efforts are made to ensure changes are made in a timely manner, but sometimes that isn’t possible.
 In those instances, the student is always responsible for being aware of any schedule revisions.
 For this reason, students are expected to turn on notifications for the Schedule channel in Teams, so that they are alerted of all schedule changes.

-Both BFA and MFA students are divided into smaller groups within their class.
-These groups are referred to as tracks or sub-tracks.
-Classes meet either in separate tracks or in combined tracks depending upon the needs of the course.
-The administration will track students at the beginning of each semester.
+Both BFA and MFA students are divided into smaller groups within their cohort.
+Classes meet either in separate tracks/specializations or in combined tracks/specializations, depending upon the needs of a given course.
+The administration will set the tracks at the beginning of each semester.

 Crew grids

-For each production cycle, crew grids are created by the Associate Dean and distributed by the Head of Production.
+For each production cycle, crew grids are created by the administration, approved by faculty, and distributed by the Head of Production.
 The crew grids plot out crew positions and production dates for the cycle and are designed to provide equal access to time and resources for each student, in accordance with the College’s level playing field philosophy.

 Due to evolving changes in curriculum, equipment, or the number of students in a given cohort, the crew grid for a specific production cycle is subject to change from year-to-year.